Trump administration family separation policy: Poor conditions in ICE facilities

-2019 DHHS Office of the Inspector General reports
+Poor conditions in HHS facilities

-In 2019, the Department of Health and Human Services (DHHS), Office of the Inspector General (OIG) issued two reports which addressed the effects of separation and detainment on the mental health of migrant children and the deficiencies they found in children's holding centers including the under-staffing of mental health workers.
+In 2019, the Department of Health and Human Services (HHS), Office of the Inspector General (OIG) issued two reports which addressed the effects of separation and detainment on the mental health of migrant children and the deficiencies they found in children's holding centers including the under-staffing of mental health workers.
 The investigations were done in August and September 2018.
 Speaking with facility mental health clinicians and program directors, they reported that separated children exhibited "fear, feelings of abandonment, and post-traumatic stress" with some children exhibiting acute symptoms of grief such as crying inconsolably.
 While healthcare professionals have repeatedly spoken out about the trauma that is being inflicted on migrant children, this is the first time that Trump administration officials have acknowledged the harm that is being done.

 After reviewing the report, the organization Physicians for Human Rights commented that the government must end family separations, reunite those who have been separated, and provide reparations for the harm that separation has caused.
 They advised:

 The report noted that the large influx of younger children and extended time they were spending in detention resulted in overcrowding and staff shortages.
 The investigation found that over half of the facilities that they visited had hired case managers who did not meet minimum education standards, and newly hired employees were allowed to work before their criminal and child welfare background checks had been completed.
 Six facilities received waivers allowing them to skip state child welfare checks altogether.

 Democratic Representative Rosa DeLauro, who chairs the House subcommittee that oversees HHS appropriations, said in a statement that the two reports were proof that Trump's family separation policy "was state-sanctioned child abuse".
 She commented:

 The fingerprinting requirement was dropped in March when children were being held for as long as 93 days because sponsors feared arrest.
 After the fingerprint requirement was dropped, the length of stay was substantially less.

 The question of whether children were being given psychotropic medications was also addressed.
 The report showed that around 300 children were prescribed antidepressants in May–July 2018.
 The report noted that staff "described some concerns that dosages or types of medication may not have been right".

-Government documents reveal poor conditions

 In December 2019, documents which were obtained during a lawsuit revealed that the Office of Refugee Resettlement, U.S. Department of Homeland Security, and U.S. Department of Health and Human Services knew that the resettlement camps which housed many separated immigrant families were in poor condition and created health problems for some as well.
-The Inspector General also concluded that U.S. Customs and Border Protection officers didn’t accurately record possible family relationships between adults and 1,233 children detained between October 2017 and mid-February 2019.
+The Inspector General also concluded that U.S. Customs and Border Protection officers did not accurately record possible family relationships between adults and 1,233 children detained between October 2017 and mid-February 2019.